l4rs3rik/l4rs3rik.github.io/rctb303/README.md

 ```

 Disclaimer:
-- This is a file replacement hack a hack, not supported by Roland.
+- This is a file replacement hack, so not supported by Roland.
 It's a good idea to backup the
 original files, makes it fast and easy to go back.

 - I'm on Windows myself and I have no idea if this works on the Mac version.
 (Might be some library folder